aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 task.
 A slightly brighter version of the same image adds little; the same scene from a marginally different angle may add enough viewpoint diversity to keep.
-In evaluation datasets, near-duplicates between train and test are the primary concern — they degrade the validity of held-out metrics.
-Check the near-duplicate groups for cross-split contamination before deciding on removals.
+In evaluation datasets, near-duplicates between train and test are the primary concern — they degrade the validity of held-out metrics, while a near-duplicate group sitting entirely within one split does not.
+Which of the two a group is does not appear in the result; only the grouping does.

 **Semantic clusters** (from cluster-based detection) identify images that are different in appearance but close in embedding space — similar scene